DenisBrunet/Cartool/README.md

 It enables seamless real-time integration of diverse modalities such as EEG, electrodes, and MRI.
 Offering an array of tools, including preprocessing for EEG, electrodes, and MRI, as well as frequency and micro-states analysis, and electrical source imaging.

-Developed in C++ for Windows, Cartool is highly optimized for parallel processing, has a very small memory print, and very few dependencies.
+Developed in C++ for Windows, Cartool is highly optimized for parallel processing, has a very small memory footprint, and very few dependencies.
 It has been undergoing continuous development since 1996, thanks to the [_Functional Brain Mapping_](https://neurocenter-unige.ch/research-groups/christoph-michel/), Geneva, and [_CIBM_](https://www.cibm.ch), Lausanne.

 ## Prerequisites
 - Windows 7 and above